-The following accidents and health problems increase your risk of anoxic brain damage:
+The following accidents and health problems may increase your chance of anoxic brain damage:

-Rarely there may be a decline in brain function a few days or weeks after the event occurred.
+Rarely, there may be a decline in brain function a few days or weeks after the event occurred.
 This is caused by delayed injury in the brain.
-Symptoms may then improve gradually over time.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may need to see a doctor who specializes in brain problems.